Alexander Heinle

 The company currently ranks second on the Great Places to Work list.

-The lifeblood of any organization is its people.
 People innovate, develop solutions, create strategies, build solutions, and drive organizations forward.
 To help them become the best versions of themselves, organizations must treat them like customers.
 They must be respected, valued, revered, and not just treated as resources.

 Employees' values increase when you invest in them and treat them as who they are (human).